The New York Optimist

 SHARE

-on a Thursday night.
-When I looked out the tiny window of the 747, the sky was
+Thursday night.
+When I looked out the tiny window of the 747, the sky was morphed into an

-morphed into an orange, dark purple, ultraviolet blue cascading cloud that covered
+orange, dark purple, ultraviolet blue cascading cloud that covered the surrounding black

 A Very Optimistic Trip To LA